Charlottesville, Virginia: Conflict over Confederate symbols

-Starting in the 2010s Charlottesville received national attention because of local conflict between those who do and those who do not want Confederate symbols removed.
+Starting in the 2010s Charlottesville received national attention because of local conflict between those who did and those who did not want Confederate symbols removed.
 The Washington Post has reported that "Nowhere has this clash been more fraught than in Charlottesville, where parks have been renamed, then renamed again, streets have been re-christened, and stickers bearing white supremacist slogans go up as quickly as activists can remove them."

 City attempts to remove statues of Robert E. Lee and Stonewall Jackson from downtown parks have been the subject of extensive, unresolved litigation.
-In August 2017, white supremacist groups opposed to their removal organized the "Unite the Right rally", to protest against the removal of the Robert E. Lee statue from then Lee Park, subsequently renamed Emancipation Park.
-After the rally, a white nationalist drove a car into protesters, resulting in the death of counter-protester Heather Heyer and causing injuries to 19 others.
+The movement to remove the statues gained traction when, in 2016, local high school student Zyahna Bryant authored a petition calling on city government to remove the Lee statue and rename the park.
+In August 2017, white supremacist groups opposed to their removal organized the "Unite the Right rally" to protest against the removal of the Robert E. Lee statue from then Lee Park, subsequently renamed Emancipation Park.
+After the rally, a white nationalist drove a car into protesters, resulting in the death of counter-protester Heather Heyer and causing injuries to 19 other counter-protesters.
 The incident became national news and Charlottesville became a symbol of political turbulence nationwide.
-The city succeeded in the removal of the Lee and Jackson statues on July 10, 2021, in addition to a statue of Lewis and Clark and Sacajawea.
+The "Unite the Right Rally" is credited as being a significant catalyst in US political violence and reportedly represented a growing presence of far-right and white supremacist violence.
+The city succeeded in the removal of the Lee and Jackson statues on July 10, 2021, in addition to a statue of Meriwether Lewis, William Clark and Sacagawea of the Lewis and Clark Expedition.